Search for periodic signals in the dielectron and diphoton invariant mass spectra using 139 fb$^{-1}$ of $pp$ collisions at $\sqrt{s} =$ 13 TeV with the ATLAS detector: Data analysis

 \subsection{Autoencoder NN}

 A model-independent approach searching for anomalies in scalograms is performed using AEs.
 This technique has previously been applied to jet images in Refs.~\cite{Heimel:2018mkt,Farina:2018fyg} and was implemented and suggested for this type of search in Ref.~\cite{Beauchesne:2019tpx}.
 The AE compresses a scalogram to a smaller set of parameters, which are then used to reconstruct the input scalogram.
-Instead of using the original background-only scalograms, each bin in the scalogram is remapped monotonically to uniformly distributed values in the range of $0$ to $1$.
-The negative logarithm of the remapped bin value is used to build a new two-dimensional input.
+Instead of using the original background-only scalograms, they are standardised such that each bin in the scalogram is remapped to a local p-value in the range 0 to 1.
+The remapping per bin is done using the distribution of the original values in the specific bin from multiple scalograms.
+Further, to regularise the output, the negative logarithm of the remapped bin value (local p-value) is used to build a new two-dimensional input.
 This procedure is identical to the procedure in Ref.~\cite{Beauchesne:2019tpx} and ensures that the loss function is not dominated by the region with high statistical precision.
 The AE is trained on background-only, stat-toy remapped scalograms to reproduce the original remapped scalograms ($\bvec{y}$) by minimising the MSE loss function~\cite{Farina:2018fyg}, $L_\text{MSE}$, as defined below:

 where $n$ is the number of bins used in the scalogram and $\bvec{{\hat{y}}}$ is the output remapped scalogram from the AE.

 After the AE model is trained, the AE should be able to approximately reproduce the original remapped scalogram if applied to a typical background-only syst-toy scalogram.
 Conversely, the AE may fail to reproduce the scalogram if applied to a data scalogram that contains a signal.
 This metric, $L_\text{MSE}$, is used as a test statistic.
 In this analysis, the AE is particularly sensitive to signals with periodic structures.